olange/learning-service-workers/README.md

 ### Fetching data

 * [MDN › WindowOrWorkerGlobalScope › fetch() method](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) _Returns a promise, that resolves to the resource contents; or rejects with a `TypeError`, when a network error is encountered (although this usually means a permissions issue or similar); an accurate check for a successful `fetch()` would include checking that the promise resolved, then checking that the `Response.ok` property has a value of `true`; note: an HTTP status of 404 does not constitute a network error._
+* [Google Web Fundamentals › Updates › Introducing Background Fetch](https://developers.google.com/web/updates/2018/12/background-fetch) _Perform long-running fetches in the background. ➡️ Hear about the result in your service worker. ➡️ User can see progress and pause/cancel._

 ### Service Worker Toolchain